County of Santa Barbara

 HUMAN RESOURCES DEPARTMENT

-Assistant Director of Information Technology/Chief Information Security Officer (Class No.
+Director of Information Technology/Chief Information Security Officer (Class No. 8037, Range No.

-Equivalent (FTE) legal position from the County Executive Office to the Information
+position from the County Executive Office to the Information Technology Department, and

-(CEQA) review per CEQA Guidelines Section 15378(b)(4) since the recommended actions
+review per CEQA Guidelines Section 15378(b)(4) since the recommended actions are

-are governmental funding mechanisms or other government fiscal activities which do not
+governmental funding mechanisms or other government fiscal activities which do not involve any

-involve any commitment to any specific project which may result in a potentially significant
+commitment to any specific project which may result in a potentially significant impact on the

 BOARD OF SUPERVISORS